LorenzSelv/dspa-project/README.md

 On the `tmux` session, start first the application (top half) and then the producer (bottom half).

+General runtime parameters (e.g. speedup factor and number of kafka partitions) can be changed in the `Settings.toml` file.

 # Manual Installation

 ### Setup (assuming ubuntu 18.04)